ecuacion-jp/ecuacion-splib/ecuacion-splib-rest/README.md

 ## What is it?

-`ecuacion-splib-batch` is a `spring boot` based REST related libraries.
+`ecuacion-splib-rest` is a `spring boot` based REST related libraries.

 It is designed to release created war into `tomcat`.